Event & Retreat Reservation

 Amenities

-BRHCC features three self-contained studio apartments, each equipped with a private kitchen, private bathroom, and dedicated meditation space.
-The complex is enclosed by a concrete boundary wall topped with iron grills and includes culturally significant spaces such as Haun-Kunda, Tulasi-Mooth, a Tulasi garden, a Freedom Corner, and a shared public kitchen.
+The Bhutanese Refugees' Historical and Cultural Complex (BRHCC) has three self-contained studios or apartments, each with a private kitchen, private bathroom, and meditation space.
+The BRHCC is enclosed by a concrete wall topped with iron grills and includes a haun kunda, tulsi mot, Tulsi garden, Freedom Corner, and a public kitchen.

 Studio Units